 The only exception to the broad agreement of the above studies is a single, very fast estimate by Hauri 2002 for the dehydration of a melt-inclusion-bearing olivine from Loihi.
-This very rapid movement is difficult to understand with any certainty in the absence of either oriented profiles or FTIR spectra, but it does match well with the PP rate observed during very early stages of dehydration in San Carlos olivine SC1-2.
-Thus, while most natural olivine is likely dehydrating at the intermediate rates shown in pink lines in Figure 12, H+ diffusion may in at least some cases be faster, particularly during early stages of dehydration.
+This very rapid movement is difficult to understand with any certainty in the absence of either oriented profiles or FTIR spectra, and in the absence of any measurements of the crystal or melt inclusion sizes.
+The diffusivities calculated in Hauri 2002 also did not take into account the partitioning of water in olivine, which plays an important role in melt inclusion water loss through the olivine (e.g., Chen et al., 2011).
+We conclude that the diffusivity determined in this is high uncertain, and could reflect rates similar to those inferred for the other studies of melt inclusion re-equilibration shown in Fig. 12.

-While more work remains to better understand and predict the variations in the rate of H loss from olivine, the frequent observation of rapid H+ loss and anisotropy from natural samples suggests that at least some of the H+ in a typical olivine dehydrating upon ascent is exiting at the PP rate, resulting in H+ diffusion with a fast direction || a and diffusivities faster than PV.
+While more work remains to better understand and predict the variations in the rate of H loss from olivine, the frequent observation of rapid H+ loss and anisotropy from natural samples suggests that at least some of the H+ in a typical olivine dehydrating upon ascent is exiting at the PP rate, resulting in H+ diffusion with a fast direction || a.
+In almost all cases, the bulk diffusivity of H in olivine occurs at rates in beween the redox and the PV rates..

 Comparison with previous work on peak-specific behavior